 The dean of each college contacts the nominees and requests that they submit a one-page (front only) pedagogically-oriented CV, a recommendation letter, a narrative supporting their finalist status, and attachments of up to six pages (one-sided) of supporting evidence.
 In the case of academic unit finalists, no CV is necessary.

 The dean of each college chooses, after consultation with the relevant screening committee, a finalist or finalists (in the case of Arts and Sciences).
 The names and nomination packet are forwarded to the Provost’s Office.
-One finalist will be submitted from the colleges of Business, Christ College, Engineering, and Nursing.
+One finalist will be submitted from the colleges of Business, Christ College, Engineering, and Nursing and Health Professions.
 The College of Arts and Sciences may submit up to six finalists.
 The Committee to Enhance Learning and Teaching will select the award recipients from the list of finalists.

 Each screening committee will be composed of three full-time faculty members and two student members.
 The faculty-student committee selection process is not defined by the Committee to Enhance Learning and Teaching.
 Colleges with small faculty numbers may elect to request faculty who serve an adjunct role within that unit to serve as members of the screening committee.